Costle784/github-battle/README.md

 I built along with Tyler Mcginnis' React Fundamentals course.
 I highly recommend.

-It uses Webpack as a code bundler, Babel to transpile the JSX and ES6, NPM for package manager, deployed to Firebase.
+Build tools include Webpack as a code bundler, Babel to transpile the JSX and ES6, NPM for package manager, and Firebase for deployment.

 Fork n' clone it, or better yet, take the dern course!